-Hydrogels closely resemble the extracellular matrix and can support cell proliferation while new tissue is formed, making them materials of choice as tissue engineering scaffolds.
-However, their sometimes poor mechanical properties can hinder their application.
+Hydrogels closely resemble the extracellular matrix (ECM) and can support cell proliferation while new tissue is formed, making them materials of choice as tissue engineering scaffolds.
+However, their sometimes-poor mechanical properties can hinder their application.
 The addition of meshes of nanofibers embedded in their matrix forms a composite that draws from the advantages of both components.
-As these materials are still in the early stages of development, there is a lack of uniformity across methods for characterizing their mechanical properties.
-A simple metric to enable comparisons between materials is proposed.
-The fibrous constituent improves the mechanical properties of the hydrogel, while the biocompatibility and functionality of the gels is maintained or even improved.
+Given that these materials are still in the early stages of development, there is a lack of uniformity across methods for characterizing their mechanical properties.
+Here, we propose a simple metric to enable comparisons between materials.
+The fibrous constituent improves the mechanical properties of the hydrogel, while the biocompatibility and functionality of the gels are maintained or even improved.